PRODUCTION LOCATIONS

 PRODUCT DESIGN

 ARMEDANGELS offers clothing for women and men.
-The style is minimalist, timeless and often inspired by everyday urban life – with a focus on basics and simple, wearable cuts.
+The style is minimalist, timeless and often inspired by everyday urban life, with a focus on modern basics.

 SLOW FASHION PROCESSES